 Wiki software should be able to cater to its user.
 Based on your role or information you’ve referenced historically, a wiki software should suggest content that might be relevant to your role.
 For further support, wiki software should also have a help center or guides series where documentation is easily accessible.

 There is generally no one-size-fits-all model for wiki softwares.
 Whether you are storing internal knowledge or building an external knowledge base, you need to be able to customize information in a way that works well for you.
 Start with the provided framework, but take advantage of the flexibility.

 When you have analytics available through a wiki software, you can see which content is finding the most traction or what is being searched for the most.
 This can help you spot gaps in your company knowledge as well as see what information has proven to be the most useful to employees.

-The best wiki software tools
+The best wiki software tools & examples

 Here is the most popular open-source wiki software out there.
 It’s ideal for anyone managing large amounts of content that needs to be accessed by a lot of people.
 It does, however, require slightly more technical knowledge to get up and running.
 Still, MediaWiki is one of the most trusted wikis and it’s completely free.